Club Information

 Stories

-Rotary Club of Webster Groves received a Proclamation from the City to commemorate our Centennial (100 years!)
-It was presented by Mayor Laura Arnold and the City Council Members.
-March 15, 2024, has been designated Rotary Club of Webster Groves Day!
-Get your photo taken by the marquee and send it to President@webstergrovesrotary.org and we'll post them here!
+The Rotary Club of Webster Groves received a Proclamation from the City of Webster Groves commemorating our Centennial!
+It was presented by Mayor Laura Arnold and the City Council Members on March 6, 2024.

 The inaugural Wine Tasting event was well-received!
 Great times were had by all, even the non-tasters!
 Guillo Rodriguez, Rob Wagnon and Susan Fletcher did a fabulous job planning.
 Thanks go out to Deb Wagnon, Tim Graham, Chuck and Margaret Weed for their help in set-up and break-down, Larry Fletcher for assisting with check-in.
 There are already calls to make it an annual event.
 DONE!